 Funds in the marketing cycle

 The pandemic will be tough on fund managers in a capital-raising cycle.
-We are already seeing investors delaying or reducing commitments as they try assessing the impact of the economic fallout on their own balance sheets.
+We are already seeing investors delaying or reducing commitments as they try assess the impact of the economic fallout on their own balance sheets.
 Fund managers must be prepared to address these concerns and to redirect attention to the long-term nature of their investments and to investment opportunities that will ultimately arise from the crisis.

 Of course, fund managers will not be able to meet with prospective investors in person for the next few months or traverse the conference circuit for new sources of capital.
 While it is not ideal to conduct these discussions without the usual social interaction, fund managers need to adapt quickly.
 It is an opportunity to have a captive audience (quite literally) and fund managers can stay in touch with prospective investors with interactive discussions and topics of interest.
 It may not be possible to get a firm commitment during the global lockdowns, but it is possible to impress prospective investors with insights and foresight and to be ready to capitalise on opportunities as soon as the restrictions lift.